arnaudmorisset/krakend-sandbox/README.md

 - Key-based authorization
 - Backend For Frontend aggregating values from two different services
 - Input mapping from URL to gRPC body
+- OpenAPI doc generation with SwaggerUI served by KrakenD

 ## Installation